Enough photo

 Stand Your Ground laws exist within a broader context of systemic racism and racial injustice that has resulted in the death, injury, and dehumanization of Black people from the beginning of our nation’s history.

 Stand Your Ground laws perpetuate the decades-long brutalization of Black lives while protecting and promoting unjust and unwarranted violence in America.
-The deep systemic and institutional racism that results in disproportionate rates of shootings and homicides in communities of color are dramatically worsened by Stand Your Ground laws, which are applied “unpredictabl[y] and uneven[ly] and result in racial disparities:
+The deep systemic and institutional racism that results in disproportionate rates of shootings and homicides in communities of color are dramatically worsened by Stand Your Ground laws, which are applied “unpredictabl[y] and uneven[ly]” as a result in racial disparities:

 • Research shows that in instances where a Black victim is murdered by a white shooter, that shooting is more likely to be deemed justified.